lukas-bigclown/bc-doc/docs/tutorial/core-module.md

 .
 Press the RESET button to start the program.

 > Core Module must be in bootloader DFU mode prior executing last command.
-  For more information, please refer to this <<Programming using USB DFU bootloader,section>>.
+  For more information, please refer to this TODO <<Programming using USB DFU bootloader,section>>.